Nood24/MIDI-Real-Time/index.md

 ### CppThread.h

 CppThread.h is a class which is extended by instrument.h and instrument.cpp to allow the instruments to run concurrently in threads.
 Elsewhere in the project std:thread method is used to run threads.
 This is not ideal as these classes are less extensible.
-However they are perfectly functional.
+However, they are perfectly functional.

 CppThread.h can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/midi_driver/driver/cppThread-master/CppThread.h>.

 ### TerminalController.cpp

-TerminalController.cpp is a depricated replacement for the planned hardware pedals which unfortunaty coud not be completed due to the closure of labs.
-This class has been merged with the controler class.
+TerminalController.cpp is a deprecated replacement for the planned hardware pedals which unfortunately could not be completed due to the closure of labs.
+This class has been merged with the controller class.
 It was last used in the change_song branch.
 This object can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/frontEnd/hardwareController_Terminal_prototype/TerminalController.cpp>.
 The terminal controller is responsible for receiving inputs from the terminal, keeping track of system state and then updating the virtual hardware object which is passed to other parts of the system to make this information accessible.

 ---